The boundaries of the media industry have expanded and shifted over the years, and the Guild’s membership has followed suit:

 No matter what changes have impacted the media industry, the Guild has always played a central role in fighting for—and winning—better standards for our members.

-Five Years of Organizing in Digital Media
+Five Years of Organizing in Online Media

 For the fifth anniversary of the Gawker victory, Stephanie Luce, Professor of Labor Studies and Haley Shaffer, a graduate student in labor studies, both at the CUNY School of Labor and Urban Studies, spoke with union members and Guild staff about the gains the union has won in these five years, and how they continue to fight instability in an ever-changing industry.